Morlam Show Notes

 Synopsis of lyrics: Celebrations are a Thai tradition, and often last all day and all night.
 Drink, have fun, and get drunk.
 This celebration doesn't happen often.

-15. Sao Somparn: "Pah Poor" (3:32) "Lukthung" is yet another flavor of Thai contemporary music, appealing to many of the people who also enjoy morlam.
-Lukthung is sung in Thai, and features typically larger stage-shows than morlam performances.
-Lukthung singer Sao Somparn here showcases her revue of hotpants-clad disco dancers, gracing a stage replete with giant stone heads and jungle fronds.
-‘Pah Poor’, hit for Sao, is a blend of morlam and lukthung.
+15. Sao Somparn: "Pah Poor" (3:32) "String" is another flavor of morlam-based Thai contemporary music, sung in Thai and featuring typically larger stage-shows than morlam performances.
+Here, singer Sao Somparn performs her hit song, showcasing her revue of hotpants-clad disco dancers, gracing a stage replete with giant stone heads and jungle fronds.

 Two Cambodian songs